Why car dealer isn’t honoring internet price

 I enter the make, model, trim, color, miles and any other feature needed.

 Then the trouble comes.
 You sort it by price.
+This practice takes advantage of how consumers typically use these websites to find the best deals.

 They simply understand the way consumers are searching and/or sorting.
 By PRICE.